 It is also important to change your SSID for your WiFi network.
 The SSID should reflect the name of your business and it should be quite clear to your customers which is your network.
 Fail to do this and you make it too easy for malicious individuals to set up "evil twin" access points and lure guests onto those rogue access points to conduct man-in-the-middle attacks.
 You can then post the SSID and password internally to make it easy for legitimate users to gain access to your network.
 Be sure to change your password regularly.

 Keep your Firmware Updated!

 Firmware updates are issued for a reason.
-They correct vulnerabilities that could easily be exploited by cybercriminals to gain access to your devices.
+They correct vulnerabilities that could easily be exploited by cybercriminals to gain access to your devices and network.
 If those vulnerabilities are exploited, configurations can be changed for a variety of nefarious purposes.
 You should have policies in place that require firmware updates to be installed promptly, with checks performed monthly to ensure that all devices have been updated and no firmware updates have been missed.

 Encrypt Your Wireless Signals

 You want to make it as easy as possible for your guest WiFi network to be accessed by your customers and visitors, but don’t make it too easy for hackers to spy on individuals connected to the network.
-Make sure you encrypt your wireless network with WPA2 encryption.
-You can then post the SSID and password in your business to make it easy for legitimate users to gain access to your network.
+Make sure you encrypt your wireless network with WPA2/WPA3 encryption.

 Secure Guest WiFi for Business Means Content Filtering